yhoiseth/behat_symfony/README.md

-behat_symfony
+Behat and Symfony example project
 =============

-A Symfony project created on February 25, 2017, 10:05 am.
+Demonstrates usage of Behat, Symfony and Selenium.